gmail storagestorage cleanupgmail filters

 Cleanup Makes Sense When:

-• You have years of accumulated emails
+• You've got years of accumulated email

-• Large attachments are taking up space
+• Large attachments are the problem

-• You rarely reference old emails
+• You rarely look at old emails

-• Storage is your only Gmail issue
+• Storage is your only Gmail headache

 • $2/month for 100GB fits your budget